eriknovak/python-text-embedding-microservice/text_embedding/config/README.md

 To avoid storing vulnerable data in the repository (such as tokens and secrets) we have adopted the `.env` approach to feed the vulnerable data to different components of the microservice.
+It uses the [12-factor](https://12factor.net/) principles.

-This approach requires the `python-dotenv` module (which is installed by running the `pip install python-dotenv` command) and an `.env` file saved in this folder.
+This approach requires the [python-dotenv](https://pypi.org/project/python-dotenv/) module (which is installed by running the `pip install python-dotenv` command) and an `.env` file saved in this folder.
 One must create the `.env` file by hand since it is ignored in the project.

 ### .env
 What follows is an example of the `.env` file.
 To get the right configs contact one of the developers contributing to this project.

+The parameters that can be set in this file can be found [here](../../README.md#Alternatives).

 ```bash